ogoudey/OBRLR/README.md

-# Component-based Soft Actor Critic
+# Component-based Soft Actor Critic (or, Objective-based Reinforcement Learning for Robotics OBRLR)

 ## Usage
 To train in simulation, run: